Azure-Samples/cognitive-services-speech-sdk/quickstart/javascript/browser/text-to-speech/README.md

-# Quickstart: Using the Speech Service in JavaScript on a Web Browser.
+# Quickstart: Synthesize speech in JavaScript on a Web Browser.

 This sample shows how to use the Speech Service using the Speech SDK for JavaScript on a web browser, like Microsoft Edge, or Chrome.
 It illustrates how the SDK can be used to synthesize speech to speaker output.